-Please join us in congratulating the recipients of the inaugural President's Awards for Excellence in Community Engagement
+Please join us in congratulating the recipients of the inaugural President's Awards for Excellence in Community Engagement for 2018-2019

 Dr. Shelly Schaefer Hinck, Professor, Department of Communication & Dramatic Arts, College of Arts & Media